Puhi Kai Iti / Cook Landing Site: History

 In te ao Māori (roughly equivalent to Māori customs and culture), the migratory waka upon which their ancestors arrived in New Zealand can often form part of a person's identity.
 According to oral traditions, Horouta and Te Ikaroa-a-Rauru are two such waka which arrived in Tūranganui-a-Kiwa during the 13th or 14th centuries, and mark some of the earliest human habitation in that region – with the region's name honouring Kīwa, the navigator of Horouta.
 The name Puhi Kai Iti comes from one of the feathered streamers on the sternpost of Te Ikaroa-a-Rauru, which was said to have been laid on the shore after settlement and a whare wānanga (learning house) built on top, where Māia – the navigator of Te Ikaroa-a-Rauru – taught traditional knowledge from their original homeland.
 These waka have maintained their significance to local iwi, forming a core part of the settlement story of the region.

 The specific location of the reserve is near the site where British explorer James Cook first set foot in New Zealand as part of his first voyage to the Pacific in 1769.
 The expedition sighted New Zealand on 7 October 1769, making landfall two days later.
 Cook's party landed near the eastern bank of the Tūranganui river, attempting to cross the river when they sighted a group of Māori on the far side.
 Despite initial hopes for a friendly encounter, a series of miscommunications and unfortunate encounters resulted in the deaths of nine Māori.
-Unable to secure any of the supplies he needed after weeks at sea, Cook named the area as Poverty Bay and sailed further south.
+Unable to secure any of the supplies he needed after weeks at sea, Cook named the area Poverty Bay and sailed south.
 Cook's journal entries reflect regret over these encounters, as he had failed his instructions to avoid hostilities with any indigenous people he encountered.

 Attempts to build a monument to Cook's landing in New Zealand came to fruition in the late 19th century.
 Leonard Williams first proposed a monument on the site in 1888.
 A committee with the goal of establishing a memorial was set up in 1902, which launched a fundraising drive with the aim of all New Zealand school children donating one penny.
 This appeal raised £230, which added to a £500 grant from the New Zealand government and further support from the local Patriotic Fund Committee.
 The original monument was unveiled by Sir James Carroll on the anniversary of Cook's landing in 1906, to some initial controversy owing to the focus the monument placed on local military and not on Cook.